vefunder/protocol-research-review/articles/Moneta/DCHF_report.md

 #### Stability Pool

-The Stability Pool is crucial for maintaining DeFi Franc protocol's solvency.
+The Stability Pool is crucial for maintaining protocol solvency.
+There is a unique pool for each collateral asset and each one accepts DCHF deposits.
+The DCHF supplies liquidity for liquidation events and allows depositors to deposit from their contribution.
 When a debt position is liquidated, the remaining debt is burned from the Stability Pool while the collateral for the debt position is transferred to the pool.
+Depositors gain a proportionate share of liquidated collateral in exchange for a proportionate share of their DCHF deposits over time.
 This ensures a healthy collateral ratio is maintained to back the supply of DCHF.
-Stability Providers fund the Stability Pool by depositing DCHF into it.
-They gain a proportionate share of liquidated collateral while losing a proportionate share of their DCHF deposits over time.
-As positions are liquidated below 110% collateral ratio (CR), Stability Providers experience a net gain because of the minimum CR.

-Gain Collateral - Lose DCHF = Net Positive
+Positions are liquidated below 110% collateral ratio (CR), and due to the 10% liquidation fee, Stability Providers typically will experience a net gain.
+It may be possible that Stability Pool depositors lose money, in cases where liquidation occurs below a 100% CR.
+Even in normal conditions, the pool provider may wish to actively reduce exposure to volatile collateral, if they believe prices will continue to decline.

-Anyone can initiate a liquidation, and they will receive 200 DCHF as compensation for gas costs.
+Anyone can initiate a liquidation, and they will receive 200 DCHF as compensation for gas costs + .5% of the position collateral.

+#### Recovery Mode

 When the Total Collateral Ratio (TCR) of the DeFi Franc protocol falls below 150%, Recovery Mode is activated, allowing for the liquidation of all positions with a collateral ratio (CR) below 150%.
 This is intended to encourage borrowers to increase the TCR above 150% and for DCHF holders to replenish the Stability Pool.
 Details on the liquidation mechanics during Recovery Mode are available in the [documentation](https://docs.defifranc.com/in-depth/recovery-mode).